 The place of publication can usually be found on the front or back of the title page.
 Sometimes it appears on the bottom of the last page of the text.

-If the item is available from the Government Printing Office (GPO), assume that the place of publication is Washington, DC.
+If the item is available from the Government Publishing Office (GPO), assume that the place of publication is Washington, DC.

 If no place of publication is indicated, and the document is not distributed by the GPO, look for a mailing address on the back of the document, in a preface, or in a letter of transmittal.